 How many people are sharing the connection

-The busier a road gets, the more congestion there is and the harder it can be to travel at the speed you want.
-Similarly, if multiple devices are using your WiFi, it makes it harder to access the full bandwidth available, which can feel like slow internet speeds.
-Consider using WiFi when there’s low usage in your home or ensuring you only have a few devices using your WiFi at a time.
+If multiple devices are using your Wi-Fi, it makes it harder to access the full bandwidth available.
+Consider using Wi-Fi when there’s low usage in your home or ensuring you only have a few devices using your Wi-Fi at a time.
 In terms of the internet connection, check out our plans to see if you can upgrade and increase your bandwidth.
 For Vodafone nbnTM users, typical busy periods (between 7pm and 11pm) can also affect your internet speed as more people are connected to the network you’re on.

 Reboot the modem

-This may seem like a placebo option, but on the contrary, restarting your modem can have a positive impact on your WiFi speeds.
+Restarting your modem can have a positive impact on your Wi-Fi speeds.
 Just like many devices, running a modem all day everyday over a long period of time can have some negative effects on its performance.
 Restarting the modem can help clear up memory, reset internal processes, and resynchronise your modem with your ISP so it can be in its best condition to perform.